 (2) Every one who wilfully disturbs or interrupts an assemblage of persons met for religious worship or for a moral, social or benevolent purpose is guilty of an offence punishable on summary conviction.

-This provision protects the ability of clergy to lead, and individuals to participate in religious services or gatherings without interference or disruption.
-The EFC is particularly concerned that this change will reduce protection for worshippers and places of worship at a time when hate crimes against religious communities in Canada are on the rise.
+This provision protects the ability of clergy to lead – and individuals to participate in – religious services or gatherings without interference or disruption.
+Removing this section, as Bill C-51 originally proposed, would reduce protection for worshippers and places of worship at a time when hate crimes against religious communities in Canada are on the rise.